Slipchenko-Group/slipchenko-group.github.io/source/Events.rst

    :width: 50%

-On October 18th, 2024, the annual Physical Chemistry DRG picnic brought our group together for an unforgettable afternoon at Happy Hollow Park, Shelter 3.
 We arrived early to set up and fired up the grill, filling the air with the aroma of sizzling patties.
 Our food table boasted a colorful spread of fruits, burgers, and refreshing drinks, all thoughtfully arranged with everyone's help.
 Faculty members joined in, sharing great conversations over delicious bites.